 Related medical policies are -

-> POLICYSurgical deactivation of trigger sites is considered investigational for the treatment of migraine headache.
+POLICYSurgical deactivation of trigger sites is considered investigational for the treatment of migraine and non-migraine headaches.

-> Migraine Without Aura:
+Migraine Without Aura:

 Investigative is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized as a generally accepted standard of good medical practice for the treatment of the condition being treated and; therefore, is not considered medically necessary.
 For the definition of Investigative, “generally accepted standards of medical practice” means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, and physician specialty society recommendations, and the views of medical practitioners practicing in relevant clinical areas and any other relevant factors.
 In order for equipment, devices, drugs or supplies [i.e, technologies], to be considered not investigative, the technology must have final approval from the appropriate governmental bodies, and scientific evidence must permit conclusions concerning the effect of the technology on health outcomes, and the technology must improve the net health outcome, and the technology must be as beneficial as any established alternative and the improvement must be attainable outside the testing/investigational setting.

 POLICY HISTORY11/15/2012: Approved by Medical Policy Advisory Committee.